 In the event of financial hardship, as defined in the Plan document, or where a participant has attained the age of 59 1/2, a participant may elect, while still in the employment of the Company, to withdraw all or part of his or her vested balance (subject to limitations contained in the Plan).
-A participant may receive a hardship withdrawal only after obtaining the maximum number of loans to which he or she is entitled under the Plan.
 Cases of financial hardship are reviewed and approved by the Recordkeeper in accordance with the applicable provisions of the IRC.
 A participant may elect at any time to withdraw amounts that were contributed to the Plan as a rollover contribution, subject to certain limitations in the Plan document.